African community targeted in China virus crackdown

 A Nigerian businessman said he was evicted from his apartment earlier this week.
 "Everywhere the police see us, they will come and pursue us and tell us to go home.
 But where can we go?" he said.

 Other Africans said the community had been subject to mass COVID-19 testing even though many had not left China recently, and placed under arbitrary quarantine at home or in hotels.
-China has banned foreign nationals from entering the country and many travellers are being sent into 14-day quarantines either in their own accommodation or at centralised facilities.
+China has banned foreign nationals from entering the country and many travelers are being sent into 14-day quarantines either in their own accommodation or at centralized facilities.

 Thiam, an exchange student from Guinea, said police ordered him to stay home on Tuesday even after he tested negative for COVID-19 and told officers he had not left China in almost four years.
 He believes the measures are specifically and unfairly targeting Africans.